tugberkugurlu/go-bloggy/web/posts/2021/2021-03-27_21-14-00-whiteboard-coding-interviews-might-not-be-as-bad-as-you-think.md

 ---
-id: 01F1TRNZ1G43V5YPYSHVYQ1WER
+id: 01F2FETSWB6N0FM16BD92EZBQW
-title: "Whiteboard Style Coding Interviews Could Be Less Bad Than You Think"
+title: Whiteboard-style Coding Interviews Might Not Be as Bad as You Think
 abstract: Whiteboard-style coding interviews has a bad reputation, and within the software industry they are being perceived as "bad interview practice" in general.
 Despite this perception, many companies still hire software engineers through this interviewing process.
-Do they really that bad?
+Are they really that bad?
 Why do they exist in the way they are today?
+I cannot promise to give you all the answers, but will at least give you my personal view on this based on my own experience both as an interviewer and interviewee.
-created_at: 2021-03-27 21:14:00.0000000 +0000 UTC
+created_at: 2021-04-03 22:07:00.0000000 +0000 UTC
 format: md
 tags:
 - Software Engineer